gilesknap/IaC-at-home2/README.md

 See [setup](docs/setup.md) to create some keypairs and access the turingpi(s).

+- Add an SDCard to your BMC(s) mounted at /mnt/sdcard
 - install podman 4.3 or higher, git and vscode
-  - configure vscode to use podman for devcontainers (docker support will be added later)
+  - set vscode setting `dev.containers.dockerPath` to `podman`
 - clone this repo, open in vscode and reopen in devcontainer
 - edit the hosts.yml file to match the turingpi's and nodes you have
 - also edit group_vars/all.yml especially letsencrypt_email and admin_password